rojinpour/rojinpour/README.md

-- 👋 Hi, I’m Rojin, a certified Full-Stack Developer and current Cloud Developer student.
+- 👋 Hi, I’m Rojin, a certified Full-Stack Developer.
 - 👀 I’m interested in learning about new technology as well as the endless knowledge and understanding of code.
-- 🌱 I’m currently learning to receive my certificate in Cloud Development with IBM.
+- 🌱 I’m currently learning more about Figma and UX Design.
-- 💞️ Outside of coding I have a professional career at a firm partnered with Global Financials in the Infrastructure Technology industry.
+- 💞️ Outside of coding, I have a professional career at a firm partnered with Global Financials in the Infrastructure Technology industry.
 - 📫 How to reach me ... rojinpour1@gmail.com